NCEAS/sasap-training/content/_index.md

 This series of three training events in Alaska will present open and practical approaches for using open science to advance understanding and management of salmon in Alaska.
-Workshops will focus on open daata science techniques, and will cover topics in data management, data modeling, data sharing and preservation, reproducible analysis and synthesis, and visualization, among others.
+Workshops will focus on open data science techniques, and will cover topics in data management, data modeling, data sharing and preservation, reproducible analysis and synthesis, and visualization, among others.